canonical/opensearch-operator/docs/how-to/upgrade.md

 3        started  10.149.40.126  juju-f44a9a-3  ubuntu@24.04  xof  Running
 ```

-##### It is not possible to perform a rollback between the two workload revisions
+##### If the rollback between the versions is not possible

-In this case, the charm code will be rolled back but the OpenSearch workload will remain in the newer version.
-The charm will be blocked and a message will be displayed indicating that you need to refresh back to a charm revision with the same workload version or perform a backup and restore to a new deployment.
+In this case, the charm code will be rolled back, but the OpenSearch workload will remain on the newer version.
+The charm will enter a blocked state and display a message instructing you to either refresh to a charm revision with the same workload version or perform a backup and restore to a new deployment.

 ```shell
 Model    Controller  Cloud/Region         Version  SLA          Timestamp